 Delegation is one of the biggest challenges that leaders face.
-It means letting go and depending on and entrusting others to get work done efficiently, correctly and timely.
-However, delegation is a necessity to ensure productivity, morale and business livelihood.
+It means letting go and entrusting others to complete work efficiently, accurately, and in a timely manner.
+However, delegation is a necessity to ensure productivity, morale, and business livelihood.

 Just how much can delegating impact a business?
-In one study, over 50 percent of business owners think that they can grow their businesses by 20 percent by delegating just 10 percent of work.
-(1) However, the key is the ability to lead—and delegate effectively.
+In one study, over 50 percent of business owners believe they can grow their businesses by 20 percent by delegating just 10 percent of their work.
+(1) However, the key is the ability to lead and delegate effectively.

 The pitfalls of delegation often co-exist with leadership styles: